mui/toolpad/examples/admin-app/README.md

 This app demonstrates following capabilities of Toolpad:

 1. How to use [createFunction](https://mui.com/toolpad/reference/api/create-function/) API for anything pro-code.
-2. Using a Form and many other components.
+2. Using a Form and other components.
 3. How to delete or add a row in a data grid.
 4. How to bind query parameters with a component.